-Seamless 6" minimum gutter and downspout systems complete with leaf guard systems to be installed on all buildings.
+Seamless 6" minimum gutter and downspout systems complete to be installed on all buildings.

 - 1. Downspouts must be installed so as not to drain across pedestrian paths of travel - 2.
 All water from roof and gutter system must be discharged no less than 6 feet from building foundation by: - a.
 Concrete splash blocks with positive sloped drainage away from foundation; or - b.
 Be piped underground to an appropriate location. - 3.
+All one and two story buildings must install a leaf guard system. - a.
 No screen wire leaf guard systems allowed.